jcosta92/LeisureTime/README.md

 3. Run fully *Movies_IMDB.ipynb* to get *imdb_movie_fetch.csv* and *df_birthdays_movies.csv*
     - This process takes several hours – be patient.
 4. Run *Days.ipynb* to get *days.csv* dataframe.
-5. Run our model - *model.ipynb* – to get the matches of today.
+5. Run our model - *model2.ipynb* – to get the matches of today.
     - This model takes roughly 2-3 hours to run for both TMDB and IMDB movies dfs.
 6. Choose which flask app file *.py* you want to use:
     - *appimdb.py* – to run with IMDB matched movies (Remember to input your Open AI key)